rderooy/dosbox-x-wiki/Guide:Installing-DOS-4.md.md

 ```

 ## Creating a PC-DOS 4.0x HDD image
-Installing PC-DOS 4.0x is easier then MS-DOS 4.0x because it does not require the creation of backup disks, and comes on only two 3.5" disks (Install and Operating).
+Installing PC-DOS 4.0x is easier then MS-DOS 4.0x as it comes on only two 3.5" disks (Install and Operating), or five 5.25" disks.

 The same limits on disk and partition sizes seem to apply as MS-DOS 4.0x.